Coach and Counselor

 Another recent success is at a global company.
 They needed cleaners and asked Rick for two things: cleaning kits that were (a) truly global and (b) really different.
-Of course, MicroCare is very familiar with the REACH rules in Europe, the GHS program, international shipping rules, plus MicroCare has warehouses in Belgium, the UK and Singapore.
+MicroCare is very familiar with the REACH rules in Europe, the GHS standards and international shipping rules, plus MicroCare has warehouses in Belgium, the UK and Singapore.
 “Our willingness to formulate new products was a big difference,” Rick said.
-“In total, it was a really creative and complete package, made to order to help them.”
+“In total, it was a really creative and complete package, made-to-order to help them.”

 Business Education and Baseball

 Years ago, Rick attended Bentley University in Waltham, Mass. on a “pretty good baseball scholarship.”
 An outstanding business school, he studied Business Management and focused on playing center field.
 As a four year starter, Rick hit his fair share of home runs.
 But that’s not what lights his rocket: “Hitting a home run is cool, but throwing out a runner at home plate, from center field, is way more gratifying,” he siad with a smile.